rssoftwareab/arrigo-support/docs/securitystatement.md

 Data in transit can be separated into three categories: information that flows over the public or untrusted network such as the Internet, data that flows in the confines of a private network such as a corporate or enterprise local area network (LAN), and data that flows between Arrigo's microservices.

 With an installed certificate, all data flows to and from Arrigo are encrypted using SSL/TLS over HTTP (HTTPS) on port 443 using Advanced Encryption Standard (AES) 256-bit encryption with secure 2048-bit X.509 certificates.
-Our secure and publicly available API using graphQL/REST is also using this security scheme.
+Our secure and publicly available API using graphQL/REST is also using this security scheme as well as our websocket communications.

 ![Encryption](./images/securitystatement_1.png)